We help authors professionally self-publish books using their own publishing imprint

 Kerri has been an integral part of a number of community organizations, ranging from wildlife protection to historical preservation.
 When not busy with work or community projects, Kerri and her husband like to roam Europe and the British Isles.

 Manon discovered a love for publishing and marketing as she pursued her bachelor's degree in art history.
 She has four years' experience managing inventory, events, and marketing initiatives for a 700-piece contemporary art collection, plus two years' experience in marketing support roles, including producing marketing materials, maintaining websites and social media, managing mailing lists, and editing and proofing content.

 One of her most memorable endeavors was assisting with Chapman University's contribution to the Getty's Pacific Standard Time: LA/LA initiative, a collaboration of arts institutions across Southern California.
-As lead exhibition coordinator, she helped curate, install, and market two original exhibitions, and serve as a tour guide and point of contact for the media, donors, volunteers, and local community.
+As lead exhibition coordinator, she helped curate, install, and market two original exhibitions, and served as a tour guide and point of contact for the media, donors, volunteers, and the local community.
 Additionally, she received a grant to research and compose an essay for the exhibition catalogue, My Barrio: Emigdio Vasquez and Chicana/o Identity in Orange County.